GeorgyMakarov/neuralnet_test/readme.md

 the full grid is a time consuming process.
 There is an alternative to full grid search, which is to resample from a set of parameters that are in the nearest neighborhood of the optimal settings.

+Library `caret` allows adaptive resampling using **4** additional parameters:

+- `min` -- minimum number of resamples used for each tuning parameter; defaults to **5** -- increase of this parameter slows down the algorithm, but increases the likelihood of finding a good model;
+- `alpha` is a confidence level, which removes parameter settings; impact is unknown;
+- `method` is a choice of two: *gls* for linear model, *BT* for a Bradley-Terry model; the latter is useful when you expect $ROC ~ 1$;
+- `complete` a logical value: *T* -- if you want the trace of how the algorithm found the best set of parameters; *F* -- if you want the results only;

+### Subsampling for class imbalances

+Class imbalance leads to model overfitting.
+There is an approach to resolve a class imbalance problem by subsampling the training data.
+There are **3** ways to sample the training data in this approach:

+- `down-sampling` -- randomly select observations from major class until its the same size as minor class; this way leads to potential loss of valuable patterns of the data;

+- `up-sampling` -- randomly select with replacement an observations from the minority class until its size is the same as the majority class;

+- `hybrid` -- downsize the majority class and synthesize new data points in the minority class;

+**Never apply** any of this techniques to the **test set** -- you want the test set to contain the original weights of each class.
+There are **2** pitfalls which come along any of those ways:

+1. class imbalance may appear during resampling when you tune a model;
+2. subsampling may increase model uncertainty -- we are not sure if a model behavior follows the development of real event;

+The **alternative** is to include the subsampling inside of the usual resampling procedure.

 <br />
 <br />